 Licking R-VIII School District

 This week, we published a case study on Comodo’s website of the Licking R-VIII School District’s experience with implementing Comodo Endpoint Security Manager (CESM).
 Licking is a K12 educational institution in Missouri with only a 2 man IT staff to support 500 computers, and another 200 computers being installed this year.
 Technology Director Michael Allen was in serious need of help.
-Their current internet security strategy consisted of an unmanaged antivirus system that failed to stop numerous infections
+Their current internet and endpoint protection strategy consisted of an unmanaged antivirus system that failed to stop numerous infections

 After some research and test trials, they chose Comodo Endpoint Security as their managed security solution.
 Allen was particularly pleased with the “generous” discounts offers to educational institutions and surprised at the high level of support they received from Comodo’s business and technical support teams during implementation.